So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 (The Stallburg renaissance stable building)

 The bits of straw and the signs of cleaned up horse dung you sometimes see outside the Stallburg entrance prove the validity of this tactic.
-I’ve spotted the horses this way several times by chance on walks through town.
+I’ve actually spotted the horses this way several times by chance on walks through town.

 However, you really can’t beat a proper tour for eye-to-eye contact.